guidoism/escape/study.md

 * [OpenSCAD](http://www.openscad.org/documentation.html) - *The
   Programmers Solid 3D CAD Modeller* written by the same guy who reverse-engineered an FPGA format and wrote the only full-stack of open source FPGA development tools.
+The method of input is code rather than clicking on buttons so I should be able to learn something about how to do something similar on a 2D surface.
+Also, it just looks really cool.